spamathur/SocialMedia/README.md

 Following contents describe the main functions of the codes and brief explanation for key methods in each class.

+## Main Class

+This is the main entry point of the application.
+It demonstrates the usage of the `FileManager`, `UsersManager`, and other classes in the system.

+### Key Methods

+- `main(String[] args)`: The main method that demonstrates the usage of the system.

 ## Comment Class

 This class represents a comment on a post in the system.
 Each comment has a unique ID, a creator, content, and upvote/downvote counts.